Eudontomyzon danfordi: Distribution

 The Carpathian brook lamprey is found in the Danube river basin, particularly in its tributaries the Tisza and the Timiș.
 It is a non-migratory, entirely freshwater species.

 Biology

 Reproduction usually takes place in the winter and march in small brooks and streams.
 The adults afterwards die.
 The larvae are called ammocoetes and at first develop among the sand and gravel on the bed of the stream.
 They feed on detritus, insect larvae and small crustaceans that they filter out of the sediment.
 They undergo metamorphosis when about four years old.
 As adults, they feed on living fish or dead sharks, gripping them with their small rasping teeth and swallowing smaller food items whole.

-Status
+Conservation status

-The Carpathian brook lamprey is listed as being of "Endangered" in the IUCN Red List of Threatened Species.
-Although pollution is threatening their spawning sites and their numbers seem to be declining, this is not happening at a sufficiently rapid rate for them to be included in a higher risk category.
+The Carpathian brook lamprey is currently listed as "Least Concern" in the IUCN Red List of Threatened Species.
+The species faces habitat degradation and lower spawning capabilities due to pollution and dams in their habitat, though this is not enough for them to be included in a higher risk category.